 Skip to Content

-Massey University PhD candidate Jo Mutter has spent long periods over many years solo parenting her two children.
+Massey University PhD graduate Dr Jo Mutter has spent long periods over many years solo parenting her two children.
 Hers is one of a growing number of “stay-behind families”, where partners choose the stability and safety of home over the expatriate lifestyle of a “trailing spouse”.

 “But it’s not always easy – it has an impact on your career and sometimes you suffer from role overload.
 Yet most stay-at-home parents in this situation feel sorry for their partner because they miss out on so much, especially their children growing up.”

-“Many companies are entering emerging markets and people often don’t want to move their families due to security and other risks,” Ms Mutter says.
+“Many companies are entering emerging markets and people often don’t want to move their families due to security and other risks,” she says.
 “By keeping the family at home, they are choosing social and educational stability for their children.”

 In return, stay-at-home partners often make sacrifices in terms of their own careers and, more often than not, the stay-at-home partner is the mother.